jfulling/OSX-OpenStack/README.md

 virsh start instance-XXXXXXXX
 ```

 The instance will now continue running with the modifications until it is assigned a hard reboot from OpenStack.
-I've noticed that if the VM is destroyed long enough for OpenStack to register that the VM is powered off, the VM itself will keep powering off frequently until OpenStack has the instance registered as running.
+I've noticed that if the VM is destroyed long enough for OpenStack to register that the VM is powered off, the VM itself will continue automatically powering off frequently until OpenStack has the instance registered as running again.

-I found that scripting these changes prevents OpenStack from noticing the instance is down, and allows the end user to connect to the console directly with the changes added to the VM.
+I found that scripting these changes prevents OpenStack from noticing the instance is down, and allows the end user to connect to the OpenStack instance console  with the changes added to the VM.

 ---